 Wichmann, Søren.
 1995.
 Description and typology of some grammatical categories in Azoyú Tlapanec.
 Ph.D. dissertation, Department of American Indian Languages and Cultures, University of Copenhagen.

-For the last two years, ELA has been working with Tlapanec activist and writer Zenaida Cantú.
+ELA has been working for over a decade with Tlapanec activist and writer Zenaida Cantú.
 Over a dozen of Zinaida’s narratives and poems have been recorded with the assistance of linguist Philip Duncan, and a number of them are now available on ELA’s YouTube channel.
 These narratives and poems speak about the discrimination indigenous people face, as well as certain aspects of Me’phaa culture.
 Going forward, ELA plans to collaborate with Zenaida to create learning materials in Tlapanec.

 Whether you are a speaker yourself, a partial speaker, or know someone who might be, we are always looking for more resources on Meso-American languages.
 Please get in touch!